wffls/waffles/README.md

 # Waffles!

-Waffles is a suite of Bash scripts to manage server resources in in an idempotent fashion.
+Waffles is a suite of Bash scripts to manage server resources in an idempotent fashion.

 ## Installation and Usage